Nas01010101/robopaper/README.md

 ## Overview

-This project was built to practicalize concepts from a DataCamp RAG course.
+This project was built to practice concepts from a DataCamp RAG course.
 It creates a local intelligence engine that ingests scientific abstracts from **arXiv**, indexes them using semantic vector embeddings, and uses a Large Language Model to synthesize evidence-based answers.

 **Scope**: Strictly limited to ML applications in Robotics.